-On 9 March 2018, the law on the introduction of a tax on securities account has published in the Belgian State Gazette, with entry into force as of 10 March 2018.
-Pursuant to this law, Belgian resident and non-resident individuals are taxed at a rate of 0.15 per cent. on their share in the average value of qualifying financial instruments (i.e. shares, share certificates, bonds, bond certificates, units or shares in investment funds or companies (except if acquired or subscribed to in the context of a life insurance or pension savings arrangement), medium-term notes ("kasbons""/"bons de caisse") and warrants) held on one or more securities accounts with one or more financial intermediaries during a reference period of 12 consecutive months starting on 1 October and ending on 30 September of the subsequent year ("Tax on Securities Accounts").
-However, the first reference period starts as of 10 March 2018 and ends on 30 September 2018.
+On 9 March 2018, the law on the introduction of a tax on securities account was published in the Belgian State Gazette, with entry into force as of 10 March 2018.
+Pursuant to this law, Belgian resident and non-resident individuals are taxed at a rate of 0.15 per cent. on their share in the average value of qualifying financial instruments (i.e., shares, share certificates, bonds, bond certificates, units or shares in investment funds or companies (except if acquired or subscribed to in the context of a life insurance or pension savings arrangement), medium-term notes ("kasbons"/"bons de caisse") and warrants) held on one or more securities accounts with one or more financial intermediaries during a reference period of 12 consecutive months starting on 1 October and ending on 30 September of the subsequent year ("Tax on Securities Accounts").
+However, the first reference period starts as of 10 March 2018 and ended on 30 September 2018.
 However, no Tax on Securities Accounts is due if the Securityholder's share in the average value of the qualifying financial instruments on those accounts amounts to less than EUR 500,000.
-If, however, the holder's share in the average value of the qualifying financial instruments on those accounts amounts to EUR 500,000 or more, the Tax on Securities Accounts is due on the entire share of the holder in the average value of the qualifying financial instruments on those accounts (and hence, not only on the part which exceeds the EUR 500,000 threshold).
+If, however, the holder's share in the average value of the qualifying financial instruments on those accounts is due on the entire share of the holder in the average value of the qualifying financial instruments on those accounts is due on the entire share of the holder in the average value of the qualifying financial instruments on those accounts (and hence, not only on the part which exceeds the EUR 500,000 threshold).